PDF 622 KB

-A team of Viral Hepatitis Support Nurses in SA provide advice to GPs on the management of patients with viral hepatitis, including assistance with referral to specialists.
+A team of Viral Hepatitis Support Nurses in SA provides advice to GPs on the management of patients with viral hepatitis, including assistance with referral to specialists.
 Patients may also speak to the nurses directly.
 See the Viral Hepatitis Nursing Support page for more information.

 The South Australian Public Health Act 2011 requires medical practitioners and diagnostic laboratories to notify SA Health of cases (including deaths) suspected of having or diagnosed with specified infections and diseases.
 These infections or diseases are commonly referred to as 'notifiable conditions', and include hepatitis B and hepatitis C. See the Notifiable disease reporting page for more information.

 From August 2018, the Communicable Disease Control Branch will refer notifications of positive hepatitis C pathology tests to SA Health Viral Hepatitis Clinical Practice Consultants, enabling these specialist nurses to contact diagnosing clinicians and if required, offer support to facilitate the follow up of patients and contacts and the provision of guideline based care.